Take care of holiday gift plants with these helpful tips!

 Most gift plants come with a label from the grower giving you tips on keeping your new plant alive and growing.
 Read the instructions carefully.

 If the instructions seem confusing, or if you have questions about caring for your plant, check the Internet.
 There are all kinds of online sources for plant care information.
 Use them!

-Floral Wrapping – Beautiful but Dangerous
+Floral Wrapping – Beautiful but Sometimes Harmful

 Beautiful and colorful floral wrapping looks great.
-But this decorative wrapping can be deadly to a plant.
+But this decorative wrapping can be harmful to a plant.
 The wrapping is often made of foil that covers the drainage hole at the bottom of the pot.
 As a result, this colorful wrapping keeps excess water from draining away.